intel-iot-devkit/how-to-code-samples/equipment-activity-monitor/python/README.md

 ## Introduction

-This Equipment Activity Monitor application is part of a series of how-to Intel® Internet of Things (IoT) code sample exercises using the Intel® IoT Developer Kit, Intel® Edison board, Intel® IoT Gateway, cloud platforms, APIs, and other technologies.
+This Equipment Activity Monitor application is part of a series of how-to Internet of Things (IoT) code sample exercises using the Intel® IoT Developer Kit, Intel® Edison board, Intel® IoT Gateway, cloud platforms, APIs, and other technologies.

 From this exercise, developers will learn how to:<br>